 - Myxedematous endemic cretinism, which results in intellectual disability

-Severe gastrointestinal disorders may also affect the body's ability to absorb selenium.
+Severe gastrointestinal disorders may affect the body's ability to absorb selenium.
 Such disorders include Crohn disease.

 Too much selenium in the blood can cause a condition called selenosis.
 Selenosis can cause hair loss, nail problems, nausea, irritability, fatigue, and mild nerve damage.
 However, selenium toxicity is rare in the United States.

-Dosages for selenium, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the Institute of Medicine.
+Dosages for selenium, as well as other nutrients, are provided in the Dietary Reference Intakes (DRIs) developed by the Food and Nutrition Board at the National Academies of Sciences, Engineering, and Medicine.
 DRI is a term for a set of reference intakes that are used to plan and assess the nutrient intakes of healthy people.

 How much of each vitamin you need depends on your age and sex.
 Other factors, such as pregnancy and illnesses, are also important.
 Women who are pregnant or breastfeeding need higher amounts.
 Ask your health care provider which amount is best for you.
 These values include:

 - Recommended Dietary Allowance (RDA): The average daily level of intake that is enough to meet the nutrient needs of nearly all (97% to 98%) healthy people.
 An RDA is an intake level based on scientific research evidence.